75th/parallaxative/readme.md

 The classes are *kind of* documented in the module file; friendlier documentation here is on my TODO list.

 `/demo/demo.js` has very basic examples of how to use `ScrollAnimation` and `ParallaxAnimation`.
-Again, the API is super ugly; see the TODO below to get an idea of the improvements I want to make.
+Again, the API is super ugly; see the [issue queue](https://github.com/75th/parallaxative/issues) to get an idea of the improvements I want to make.

 ### Development and demo